 Applicable to the Company's annual period beginning January 1, 2018.
-The Company has not fully assessed the impact of IFRS 9 on its consolidated financial statements.
+The Company has not fully assessed the impact of IFRS 9 on its condensed consolidated interim financial statements.

 (tabular dollar amounts expressed in thousands of United States dollars, except per share amounts)